Location - Paluma Range National Park, North Queensland, Australia

-The alternative to heading back the same direction is to do a circuit and stopping off at DCK circuit.
-It's a pleasant 17 km walk passing creeks, two swimming holes, and colourful fungi in moist mossy rainforest.
+The alternative to heading back in the same direction is to do a circuit and stopping off at DCK Shelter (private property).
+It's a pleasant 17 kilometres walk passing creeks, two swimming holes, and colourful fungi in the moist, mossy rainforest.
 The temperature is pleasant, much nicer than down on the coast in Summer.